 Growth in Digital Advertising

 From making little to no revenue from its digital wing, the FT group started to see some promising results from the early 2000s.
 The Net team did their job well and digital accounted for 20 percent of the total revenue in 2001 (Src).

 It’s Time To Put a Wall

 2002 – 2006

 We recently explained why it was early to put up a paywall in 2002.
 From the drop in advertising revenue to increased bounce rates, you have to deal with a lot.
 A normal publisher wouldn’t dare to ask its readers to pay for its content.
 That being said, the ft.com paywall strategy worked because of two major reasons.

 a.
-FT has invested heavily and worked hard to build a competitive online presence and have been attracting the targeted audience (which are business people and companies).
-In case you didn’t know, there were several major site revamps between 1998 and 2000 to ensure the readers are satisfied to the fullest.
+FT has invested heavily and worked hard to build a competitive online presence and has been attracting the targeted audience (which are business people and companies).
+In case you didn’t know, there were several major sites revamps between 1998 and 2000 to ensure the readers are satisfied to the fullest.

 So, was it an immediate success?